Combination Resume Tips and Examples

 Here are a few tips to consider when creating your combination resume to make it stand out to employers:

-- Integrate your key skills into your professional history section.
-While simply listing one or two word phrases in your resume skills section is helpful, weaving these into your professional experience section can help employers relate your qualities directly to a professional setting.
+While simply listing one- or two-word phrases in your resume skills section is helpful, weaving these into your professional experience section can help employers relate your qualities directly to a professional setting.
 It can also help them understand how your skills brought value to your last organization.

 Here is a combination resume sample using the best practices above.
 You can use this template or other resume samples for inspiration.